Ofadiman/data-structures/readme.md

 A stack is a linear data structure that follows the Last In, First Out (LIFO) principle, meaning that the last element added to the stack is the first one to be removed.
 It can be thought of as a collection of items, where new items can be added, and existing items can be removed from the top of the stack.
-It supports three primary operations:
+It supports the following operations:

 - `Empty` - This operation clears all items from the stack.
 - `IsEmpty` - This operation returns true if the stack does not have any items.